tim-smart/effect-io-ai/effect/Chunk-remove.md

 # remove

-Delete the element at the specified index, creating a new `Chunk`, or returning the input if the index is out of bounds.
+Delete the element at the specified index, creating a new `Chunk`.

 To import and use `remove` from the "Chunk" module: